backstage/backstage/CONTRIBUTING.md

 All code is formatted with `prettier` using the configuration in the repo.
 If possible we recommend configuring your editor to format automatically, but you can also use the `yarn prettier --write <file>` command to format files.

+A consistent coding style is included via [EditorConfig](https://editorconfig.org/) with the file [`.editorconfig`](.editorconfig) at the root of the repo.
+Depending on your editor of choice, it will either support it out of the box or you can [download a plugin](https://editorconfig.org/#download) for the config to be applied.

 If you're contributing to the backend or CLI tooling, be mindful of cross-platform support.
 [This](https://shapeshed.com/writing-cross-platform-node/) blog post is a good guide of what to keep in mind when writing cross-platform NodeJS.

 Also be sure to skim through our [ADRs](https://github.com/backstage/backstage/tree/master/docs/architecture-decisions) to see if they cover what you're working on.
 In particular [ADR006: Avoid React.FC and React.SFC](https://github.com/backstage/backstage/blob/master/docs/architecture-decisions/adr006-avoid-react-fc.md) is one to look out for.